AlfredBr/simple-azure-service-bus-example/README.md

 * *subscriber* subscribes to a topic with the name _even_ or _odd_ and will receive messages from that topic only.
 * *shared* is a library containing Config.cs to which you must add your endpoint _connection string_.

 You'll have to configure your Azure Service Bus accordingly in order for this sample application to work correctly, but that should be fairly easy.
+I've added PowerShell scripts to create and delete the queue's in Azure.
+Just add your Azure Subscription Id in _azure-variables.ps1_ and you should be good to go...

 Here are some hints...

-1. Create a queue named *test-queue*.
+1. Create a queue named *demo-asb-queuename*.
-2. Create a topic named *test-topic*.
+2. Create a topic named *demo-asb-topicname*.
-3. Create two subscriptions, one named *even* and the other named *odd*.
+3. Create two subscriptions, one named *even* and the other named *odd*.4.
-4. The *even* subscription should have a custom property filter with a key named "messageTopic" and a value "even".
+5. The *even* subscription should have a custom property filter with a key named "messageTopic" and a value "even".
-5. The *odd* subscription should have a custom property filter with a key named "messageTopic" and a value "odd".
+6. The *odd* subscription should have a custom property filter with a key named "messageTopic" and a value "odd".
+7. Both subscriptions should have a system property named "contentType" with a value of "text/string".

 When your Azure Service Bus is properly set up...